ADBeta/psx-comBINe/README.md

 cd ./psx-comBINe
 sudo make install
 ```
-This will copy the the psx-combine executable to your `/usr/local/bin./` folder.
+This will copy the the psx-combine executable to your `/usr/local/bin/` folder.
 If you do not want this to happen you can use
 ```sh
 make
 ```
-instead, this will output the psx-combine executable to the the `/psx-comBINe/bin`
+This will output the psx-combine executable to the the `/psx-comBINe/bin`
 directory

 ### Windows